Jac0xb/lighthouse/docs/src/pages/assert/account-delta.md

 ### Example: Storing lamports into a memory account and asserting on the delta.

 You may want to assert on the lamport delta of an account during a transaction.
-To do this we can use the [memory account](/memory) and delta assertion instructions that lighthouse offers.
+To do this we can use the [memory account](/memory) and delta assertion instructions that lighthaus offers.
 This involves writing the lamports of user's account into a memory account and asserting on the delta change.

 {% dialect-switcher title="Memory write + delta assertion transaction" %}
 {% dialect title="Rust" id="rust" %}